So you want to start a travel blog. Awesome!

 Once you've got your blog rolling, the next step is to tackle social media.
 Once you've settled on a name for your blog, create a Facebook page and claim a Twitter handle.
 (Other popular social networks for travel bloggers include Instagram, Pinterest, and Google+, but it's fine if you just focus on the two “biggies” at first.)

-When considering usernames, try to make these as close to your blog's name as possible so that people can find you easily (for example, my blog is called A Dangerous Business — my Facebook page is A Dangerous Business, and on all other social media I use @DangerousBiz).
+When considering usernames, try to make these as close to your blog's name as possible so that people can find you easily (for example, my blog is called A Dangerous Business, and I'm @DangerousBiz on almost every social network).

 Social media is basically free marketing for you and your blog, so you don't want to ignore it.
 Growing your audiences and interacting with them will drive traffic to your website — plus it's fun to interact with people interested in the same sorts of things that you are.

 There are a bunch of tools out there to help manage your social sharing.
 Some of my favorites include:

 CoSchedule — This integrates with your blog and allows you to schedule social updates before you publish new posts.
 For example, before I publish a new post, I use CoSchedule to schedule a tweet and Facebook share for right after my post publishes, and then also schedule a few more tweets to be shared throughout the next week.

 Buffer — A good scheduling tool that allows you to share your content as well as other people's and to schedule posts to be shared when you aren't online.

 Edgar — Like Buffer, but this one allows you to curate a library of different content separated into categories.
 The content is saved forever in the app and gets cycled through automatically — meaning you don't have to constantly think about adding new updates like you do with Buffer.